univ-of-utah-marriott-library-apple/blade_runner/README.md

 # System Requirements

 *Blade Runner* requires Python 2.7.9 or greater, excluding Python 3.
-It has been tested on macOS 10.9 (Mavericks) through 10.14 (Mojave).
+It must be run on a Mac operating system (OS), and has been tested on Mac OS X 10.9 (Mavericks) through macOS 10.14 (Mojave).

 # Configuration